I'VE SHOT HUNDRED'S OF WEDDINGS. I KNOW WHAT WORKS AND WHAT DOESN'T WORK. USE MY EXPERIENCE FOR YOUR BENEFIT.

 That depends on how important those photos are for you and how much time you can find in your schedule.
 The amount of time spent on this is ultimately your choice - I don't dictate here and I'm happy to fall into your schedule and your wishes.
 Everybody is different and I have couples looking to spend anything from 15 minutes to over 2 hours on their photos.
 However, all clients are different and as I said at the outset, I'll adapt to whatever your timescale is on the day.

-If you're somebody who is very conscious of being in front of the camera (and to be honest, most people are...) - don't be...!!
+To be honest, most people are.
+However, with the way that I work, there is no need to be...!!
+And I will prove this to you on the day or during an engagement session if you choose to opt for one.
 It works best if during the portrait session that you have some time away from your bridal party and guests as this will result in more natural relaxed photographs.
 Most people don't like an audience...!
 Also, it's generally the only time during the whole day that you are nearly alone.
 To be honest, most couples really enjoy this time as I keep this part really chilled out and enjoyable.
 Most of the time, you're not even looking at the camera.
 I'm just setting you up in a way that allows you to interact naturally and doesn't look posed.
 Anyway, this is an area I will always discuss with you prior to taking any booking.

 Some things to think about...